ArkEcosystem/desktop-wallet/README.md

 * Available on ***Windows***, ***Linux*** (ubuntu/debian) and ***Macosx*** (signed)
 * No wait to sync to the network: launch and use.
 * view any account from its address (transactions, delegate status and votes)
-* (soon) deposit ARK using altcoins or USD (via changer.com) - no registration needed
+* (soon) deposit KAPU using altcoins or USD (via changer.com) - no registration needed
 * label any account
 * realtime currency value (updated every 5 min) in UsD, Euro, BTC, HKD, JPY, CNY, AuD, CanD, Pound and Rubble
-* autoconnecting to a healthy ark network peer.
+* autoconnecting to a healthy kapu network peer.
 If the peer is not good any more, automatically find a new one.
-* send ark from/to any account.
+* send kapu from/to any account.
 * easily switch to different network, or private chains
 * customize background
 * isolated processes on Windows and Macosx to prevent from data sniffing or injection.
-* Translations (thanks to the Ark community).
+* Translations (thanks to the kapu community).
 Please help contributing

 If you login to your account (with your passphrase)
 * (soon) Withdraw to altcoins or USD (via changer.com) - no registration needed